 Key Ideas

-Jobs are not natural units.
-They are bundles of tasks, and the way tasks are bundled is a design choice — one that firms have been making, mostly implicitly, for as long as organisations have existed.
+Jobs are bundles of tasks, and the way tasks are bundled is a design choice — one that firms have been making, mostly implicitly, for as long as organisations have existed.
 Why are certain tasks grouped together in one role and not others?
 Three forces shape this decision, and they pull in different directions.

 Coordination costs favour bundling

 When two tasks are interdependent — when performing one well requires knowing about the other — there is a cost to splitting them across different people.
-That cost shows up in meetings, handover documents, waiting for responses, misunderstandings, and the quality loss that comes from imperfect communication.
+That cost shows up in meetings, waiting for responses, misunderstandings, and the quality loss that comes from imperfect communication.
 When one person does both tasks, most of this cost disappears.
-You do not need to schedule a meeting with yourself.
+You do not need to schedule a meeting with yourself, you just need to switch attention from one task to another.

 This force favours broad jobs with many tasks — ideally, all heavily interdependent tasks bundled into the same role.